flare-foundation/docs/CONTRIBUTING.md

 * Always keep the scope of the document in mind.
 A document should precisely fulfill its purpose, nothing more, nothing less.
 It is a common pitfall to end up going into rabbit holes and spending half a document explaining irrelevant details.
 * Try to write short sentences whenever possible to avoid complex grammar, complex use of tenses, ambiguous pronouns and so on.
 A good guideline when it comes to technical writing is to aim for 20-30 words per sentence.
 Keeping sentences short should however never come at the expense of clarity, syntactic cues and important information.
 * Just like in code, consistency is key.
+* USE A SPELL CHECKER.
+* Use a markdown checker or linter to get rid of the most common (and annoying) markdown issues, like trailing white space, blank lines, etc.
+  At some point this might be enforced.

 ### Sections